It is difficult to measure the true impact produced by the substance-use disorder treatment services provided at Bridge House / Grace House.

 Increased Social Support

 While in treatment, residents attend 12 Step meetings outside of the primary treatment setting to build a wide base of recovery-related support.
-Pre-treatment 9.1% of men and 10.5% of women reported having involvement in social/recovery support activities as compared with 77% of men and 70% of women upon exit of treatment.
+Pre-treatment 20% of men and 6% of women reported having involvement in social/recovery support activities as compared to 75% of men and 64% of women post-treatment.